dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 *  htmLawed does not correct certain possible attribute-based security vulnerabilities (e.g., '<a href="http://x%22+style=%22background-image:xss">x</a>').
 Theses arise when browsers mis-identify markup in `escaped` text, defeating the very purpose of escaping text (a bad browser will read the given example as '<a href="http://x" style="background-image:xss">x</a>').

+*  htmLawed does not remove all invalid characters.
+Those that are not removed are extremely unlikely to be in the input.
+Simple 'preg_replace' code can be used to remove them if you want to (see section:- #3.1).

+*  htmLawed cannot insert new, admin-specified HTML elements.
+It does insert parent elements if needed to ensure well-formedness (e.g., inserting a 'div' to make '<form><input...' '<form><div><input...').

 -- 2.9  Examples ---------------------------------------------------o

-A blog administrator wants to allow only 'a', 'em', 'strike', 'strong' and 'u' in comments, but needs 'strike' and 'u' transformed to 'span' for better XHTML 1-strict compliance.
-Further, he wants the 'a' links to be to 'http' or 'https' resources.
+*1.* A blog administrator wants to allow only 'a', 'em', 'strike', 'strong' and 'u' in comments, but needs 'strike' and 'u' transformed to 'span' for better XHTML 1-strict compliance, and, he wants the 'a' links to be to 'http' or 'https' resources:

     $processed = htmLawed($in, array('elements'=>'a, em, strike, strong, u', 'make_tag_strict'=>1, 'safe'=>1, 'schemes'=>'*:http, https'), 'a=href');

-An author uses a custom-made web application to load content on his web-site.
+*2.* An author uses a custom-made web application to load content on his web-site.
 He is the only one using that application and the content he generates has all types of HTML, including scripts.
 The web application uses htmLawed primarily as a tool to correct errors that creep in while writing HTML and to take care of the occasional `bad` characters in copy-paste text introduced by Microsoft Office.
 The web application provides a preview before submitted input is added to the content.
 For the previewing process, htmLawed is set up as follows:

     $processed = htmLawed($in, array('css_expression'=>1, 'keep_bad'=>1, 'make_tag_strict'=>1, 'schemes'=>'*:*', 'valid_xhtml'=>1));

 For the final submission process, 'keep_bad' is set to '6'.
 A value of '1' for the preview process allows the author to note and correct any HTML mistake without losing any of the typed text.

+*3.* A data-miner is scraping information in a specific table of similar web-pages and is collating the data rows, and uses htmLawed to reduce unnecessary markup:

+    $processed = htmLawed($in, array('elements'=>'tr, td'), 'tr, td =');

 == 3  Details =====================================================oo